The senior’s Ontario Drug Benefit deductible and prescription co-payment

 Overview

-If you are a low-income senior with income below certain thresholds, you can have your Ontario Drug Benefit annual deductible waived and co-payment fees reduced to $2 by applying for the Seniors Co-Payment Program (SCP).
+If you are a low-income senior with income below certain thresholds, you can have your Ontario Drug Benefit annual deductible waived and co-payment fees reduced to up to $2 by applying for the Seniors Co-Payment Program (SCP).

 Who should apply